 Admitting that change always comes with some level of fear about how things will turn out, Aiden agrees with Marsha’s sentiments around family.
 “Transition shifted dynamics,” he says.
 “It strengthened the way our family fits together now.”
 He asserts that even before transition, family was high up on his list of priorities, and he is happy to say it remains there today.
 Aiden says his father recently shared that while it did take him some time adjusting to the correct pronoun and name for Aiden, he “can’t really remember there being a difference.
 It just feels really natural.”

-GLAAD thanks Martha and Aiden for taking the time to speak with us and applauds them for their commitment to LGBT youth advocacy.
+GLAAD thanks Marsha and Aiden for taking the time to speak with us and applauds them for their commitment to LGBT youth advocacy.
 By sharing their story, Marsha and Aiden are showing the incredible difference that loving and supportive families can make by embracing their children for who they are.